alisonkhill/coffeeforecast/README.md

 After activating the virtual environment, install packages in the requirements.txt file using: `python -m pip install -r requirements.txt`

-Finally, run: `python coffee_forecast.py`
+Finally, run: `python coffeeforecast_api.py` if you have API keys, or `python coffeeforecast_json.py` if not.

 ## Code Louisville Requirements

 - [x] The project is uploaded to your GitHub repository and shows at minimum 5 separate commits.
-- [ ] Gitignore should be used to keep any secrets/passwords used to access APIs / data sources out of the Github repository
+- [x] Gitignore should be used to keep any secrets/passwords used to access APIs / data sources out of the Github repository

 > The project includes a README file that explains the following:
 - [x] A one-paragraph or longer description of what your project is about.